 One Community Weekly Team Call

 For all Pioneers, One Community hosts a weekly team call that incorporates many of the consensus meeting skills we have learned through our consensus trainings.
-This page is purposed to open source share the format that we use for these calls that we consider foundational to our organization because they allow us to:
+This page is purposed to open source share the format that we use for these calls and consider foundational to our organization.
+They allow us to:

 - Report on what each individual did in the prior week